Need an EPC in Slough?

 More Info

 EPC stands for Energy Performance Certificate.
-It’s a 3 to 5 page report which rates the home from an A the best to G the worst.
-It will provide recommendations on energy improvements which might be made on the property that might help to reduce your energy bills.
+It’s a three to five page report that rates the home from an A the best to G the worst.
+It will provide advice on energy improvements which might be made on the property that might help to reduce your energy bills.

 Why You Need One